ray0809/weakly-supervised-object-localization/README.md

 [Learning Deep Features for Discriminative Localization](https://arxiv.org/pdf/1512.04150.pdf)

+# code
+using the InceptionV3 to extract conv_features
+after 3 iterations,training accuracy is 99.87,testing accuracy is 95.68

-some tricks are learned from:https://github.com/jazzsaxmafia/Weakly_detector
+also,some tricks are learned from:https://github.com/jazzsaxmafia/Weakly_detector

 # Results show